NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

   * Load LSK, FK and SCLK kernels for time conversions and coverage computations.

-  * Initialise the SPICE Kernels Collection.
+  * Initialize the SPICE Kernels Collection.

-  * Initialise the Miscellaneous Collection.
+  * Initialize the Miscellaneous Collection.

   * Generate the labels for each SPICE kernel or ORBNUM product and populate the SPICE kernels collection or the Miscellaneous collection